 Monroe serves on the board of Baltimore Gas and Electric—a subsidiary of Exelon, the nation’s leading utility company, with more than 10 million customers—as well as the boards of Laurel Strategies and the Kolker-Saxon-Hallock Family Foundation.
 In addition, she sits on the President’s Advisory Council of the Greater Baltimore Committee.
 In 2022, she was selected to join the steering committee of Maryland Governor Wes Moore’s transition team.
 She also was founding cochair for Viewpoints at the Center Club, a program designed for professional women.
 Her prior board roles include Leading Edge, Baltimore’s Promise, the Center Club of Baltimore, the Greater Baltimore Committee, and Ronald McDonald House of Maryland.

-Monroe was recognized in the Maryland Daily Record’s Power 100 (2023, 2021); the City & State New York Philanthropy Power 50 list (2020); Baltimore Business Journal’s Power 10 CEOs (2019); Maryland Daily Record’s Influential Marylanders (2019); JPRO Network’s Mandelkorn Distinguished Service Award (2017); and SmartCEO Magazine’s CEO of the Year (2016).
-In 2012, she was named to the Forward 50, the news magazine’s list of the 50 Jewish-Americans “who have made a significant impact on the Jewish story.”
-Previously, Monroe was recognized by The Maryland Daily Record as an Influential Marylander (2010) and as a three-time recipient of Maryland’s Top 100 Women (2011, 2009, and 2007), placing her in the “Circle of Excellence.”
-In 2006, the Baltimore Business Journal named Monroe to its “40 Under 40” list.
+Monroe’s most recent accolades include the Maryland Daily Record’s Power 100 (2023, 2021); City & State New York Philanthropy Power 50 list (2020); Baltimore Business Journal’s Power 10 CEOs (2019); Maryland Daily Record’s Influential Marylanders (2019); JPRO Network’s Mandelkorn Distinguished Service Award (2017); and SmartCEO Magazine’s CEO of the Year (2016).